YagoLopez/react-aframe-typescript-boilerplate/README.md

 ## Installation, execution and build

-- Clone, fork or download the repository
+- Clone or download the repository

 - Using **Yarn**, run in the command line: